IBM/WxPackageCompatibilityAnalyzer/README.md

 **3. webMethods Edge Runtime is a Target Runtime**

 This deployment scenario is applicable when your target runtime is webMethods Edge Runtime and you want to analyze the dependencies against it.
+There can be 2 cases for this scenario depending on the direct access to webMethods Edge Runtime running on private cloud or through webMethods.io Integration Runtime.

+**3.1: Direct access to webMethods Edge Runtime**
+This deployment scenario is applicable with direct access to webMethods Edge Runtime running on private cloud.

 <img src="https://raw.githubusercontent.com/IBM/WxPackageCompatibilityAnalyzer/main/docs/images/deploymentScenario3.png" alt="Deployment scenario target edge runtime" width="750"/>

+**3.1: Accessing Edge Runtime through webMethods.io Integration Runtime** This deployment scenario is applicable when accessing Edge Runtime through webMethods.io Integration Runtime.

+Architecture TBD

 ### Deployment Steps
 Once you have identified your deployment scenario, follow the steps below: